 Reprinted with permission from the Association of Corporate Counsel

 Top ten tips for mitigating risk, reducing liability from claims of workplace discrimination and harassment via a well drafted ...

-This InfoPAK examines the administrative process and the necessary steps an employer must take to properly respond to an ...
+This InfoPAK provides an overview of the administrative process and the necessary steps the employer must take to properly ...

 Jun 2010 QuickCounsel

 An introduction to Equal Employment regulations in the United States.

 Guidance on how in-house counsel can best handle sexual harassment in the workplace and wage hour issues.
 Includes an analysis ...